Master in Professional Accounting Admissions News

 FAQs: Traditional MPA U.S. Applicants

-Are you a U.S. applicant with questions about our traditional MPA admissions process?
-The MPA admissions team put together a list of frequently asked questions.
-Find application answers and tips below!
+Are you a U.S. applicant (U.S. citizen or permanent resident) with questions about our traditional MPA admissions process?
+Find answers to frequently asked questions below!

 When are U.S. admissions applications reviewed for a decision?